-Current therapies are usually inadequate or difficult to tolerate
+Current therapies for acne are usually inadequate or difficult to tolerate

 CAMP protein: The ideal target for an acne vaccine

-Large trial needed to validate the effectiveness and safety of the possible acne vaccine
+Large trials are needed to validate the effectiveness and safety of the possible acne vaccine

 Written by Lacey Hizartzidis, PhD